prateek8973/VueJS/Routing/Vue_routes.md

 8. `$route`: This is an object that represents the **current route**.
 You can access the route's parameters, query, and other information through this object.
     -`$route.params`: This is an object containing the route parameters.
 For example, if the URL is `/user/123`, `$route.params.id` will be `123`.

-9. Redirects: You can redirect users to a different route using the `redirect` property in the route configuration.
+9. **Redirects**: You can redirect users to a different route using the `redirect` property in the route configuration.
 ```javascript
 const routes = [
     path: '/home',//old path